 If the cranberry jam recipe is barely a recipe, this is even less so.
 Just two ingredients and a little bit of time is all that's needed.
 The lingonberries have a lovely tangy flavor, moderated by the sweet sugar, it's almost as if a pickle and a jam had a love child.

-INGREDIENTS (SERVES 4-6) 2 cups fresh or frozen cranberries 3/4 cup sugar Juice of one orange lace fresh or frozen cranberries in a medium-sized bowl.
-Add the sugar and stir gently to coat the berries.
+2 cups fresh or frozen cranberries 3/4 cup sugar Juice of one orange

 Leave the mixture at room temperature, stirring occasionally until the sugar has completely dissolved and a syrupy texture forms.